waheb2020/lorawan-stack/doc/content/getting-started/migrating-from-networks/migrate-from-chirpstack.md

 ## Export Applications

-You can also export applications with `ttn-lw-migrate` tool using their names, which results with a JSON file containing descriptions of all the devices that the application contains.
+You can also export applications with `ttn-lw-migrate` tool using their names, which results with a JSON file containing descriptions of all the end devices that the application contains.

-Use the following command to export a single application:
+Use the following command to export end devices from a single application:

 ```bash
 $ ttn-lw-migrate --source chirpstack application "app1" > application.json
 ```

-To export multiple applications to an `applications.json` file, you need to create a `.txt` file containing one application name per line and run the following command in your terminal:
+To export end devices from multiple applications to an `applications.json` file, you need to create a `.txt` file containing one application name per line and run the following command in your terminal:

 ```bash
 $ ttn-lw-migrate --source chirpstack application < applications.txt > applications.json
 ```

 >**Notes**:
->- ABP devices without an active session can be exported from ChirpStack, but cannot be imported in {{% tts %}}.
+>- ABP end devices without an active session can be exported from ChirpStack, but cannot be imported in {{% tts %}}.
 >- `MaxEIRP` parameter may not be always set properly.
 >- ChirpStack `variables` parameter related to payload formatting will always be converted to `null` when the device is imported to {{% tts %}}.